franfurey/skymantic/readme.md

 # Skymantics Repository

-This repository contains examples and resources related to the concepts I'm exploring during my interview at Skymantics.
+This repository contains examples and resources related to the concepts I'm exploring during my possible interview at Skymantics.

+It has examples of different concepts such as KDE, f_regression, markov models, k means and mutual information regression.

+Also it makes tests of the .py files using pytest, and use a simple CICD to deploy in the master branch using Github Actions

 ## Usage Instructions for MACOS operating systems.